cf4m/website/doc-src/docs/guide/README.md

 }
 ```

-You can also use configuration files `cf4m.configuration.properties`进行配置
+You can also use configuration files `cf4m.configuration.properties` configure

 ```properties
 cf4m.command.prefix=-